amazon-archives/aws-serverless-auth-reference-app/Quickstart.md

 ### H. Testing Custom Authorizers using the API Gateway console

 1.  **While still on the "Authorizers" screen, click on 'spacefinder-custom-authorizer' to view details.**
 1.  **In the righthand pane, scroll down to the "Test your authorizer" section.
-Paste in the identity token into the "Identity token" textfield, and click "Test"**
+Paste the identity token into the "Identity token" textfield, and click "Test"**
     - *You should see an IAM Policy with permissions to Allow restricted access to the API operations.
 The IAM Policy also has explicit Deny statements to block the creation or deletion of locations/resources.*

 ---